SarthakMakhija/tech-lessons-posts/content/en/blog/assertions_crate_in_rust/index.md

 }
 ```

-The idea is to provide an implementation of `MembershipAssertion` for `String` type.
-Rust provides various types which can be represented as string.
+The idea is to provide an implementation of `MembershipAssertion` for all the types which can be represented as string.
+Rust provides various such types:

 - String: //TODO
 - str:    //TODO